Wörwag Pharma: Products

-Structure
+Company structure

+Legal form and organization

 Wörwag Pharma GmbH & Co.
 KG is a limited partnership (Kommanditgesellschaft) according to German law.
-Its general partner is Dr. Fritz Wörwag GmbH, a limited liability company (Gesellschaft mit beschränkter Haftung), wholly owned by the company founder.
-Besides, he and other family members are directly or indirectly involved as limited partners.
+Its general partner is Dr. Fritz Wörwag GmbH, a limited liability company (Gesellschaft mit beschränkter Haftung), wholly owned by the entrepreneurial family.
+Besides, the founder and other family members are directly or indirectly involved as limited partners.
 The vast majority of liability contributions by the limited partners is apportioned to the family-owned Wörwag GmbH and Wörwag Pharma Beteiligung GmbH.

 The annual financial statements of Wörwag Pharma GmbH & Co.
 KG is included in the consolidated financial statements of Wörwag Pharma Beteiligung GmbH.
-The latter acts as the holding company for the domestic and foreign subsidiaries.
+The latter holds equity interests in three further domestic and ten foreign subsidiaries.
 Wörwag Pharma International GmbH controls the international subsidiaries.
+In addition to Wörwag Pharma GmbH & Co.
+KG, which is the largest subsidiary, this includes Fibeg Immobilien GmbH, Generosan GmbH and Wörwag Pharma International GmbH, the latter two controlling the international holdings.
+In addition, the holding company has a 35% stake in AAA-Pharma GmbH, which markets generics.

+Management

-The management of Wörwag Pharma consists of Monika Wörwag as well as Gerhard Mayer and Jochen Schlindwein, both commercial directors.
-All are authorized signatories of Wörwag Pharma GmbH & Co.
+The management of Wörwag Pharma consists of Gerhard Mayer and Jochen Schlindwein.
+Mayer and Schlindwein are authorized signatories of Wörwag Pharma GmbH & Co.
 KG and at the same time are also directors of Dr. Fritz Wörwag GmbH.